 We are subject to financial market risks, including changes in interest rates.
 During the periods covered by our financial statements, the interest rates on the debt investments within our portfolio were primarily at floating rates.
 We expect that our debt investments in the future will primarily have floating interest rates.
-As of December 31, 2022 and 2021, 100% of the outstanding principal amount of our debt investments bore interest at floating rates.
+As of December 31, 2023 and 2022, 94% and 100%, respectively of the outstanding principal amount of our debt investments bore interest at floating rates.
 New commitments to lend to our portfolio companies are typically based on the Prime Rate as published in the Wall Street Journal.

-Based on our December 31, 2022 consolidated statement of assets and liabilities (without adjustment for potential changes in the credit market, credit quality, size and composition of assets on the consolidated statement of assets and liabilities or other business developments that could affect net income) and the base index rates at December 31, 2022, the following table shows the annual impact on the change in net assets resulting from operations of changes in interest rates, which assumes no changes in our investments and borrowings:
+Based on our December 31, 2023 consolidated statement of assets and liabilities (without adjustment for potential changes in the credit market, credit quality, size and composition of assets on the consolidated statement of assets and liabilities or other business developments that could affect net income) and the base index rates at December 31, 2023, the following table shows the annual impact on the change in net assets resulting from operations of changes in interest rates, which assumes no changes in our investments and borrowings:

-Change in basis points Investment Income Interest Expense (n thousands) Change in Net Assets(1) Up 300 basis points \$ 19,590 \$ 152 \$ 19,438 Up 200 basis points \$ 13,147 \$ 101 \$ 13,046 Up 100 basis points \$ 6,638 \$ 51 \$ 6,587 Down 300 basis points \$ (18,219) \$ (152) \$ (18,067) Down 200 basis points \$ (12,790) \$ (101) \$ (12,689) Down 100 basis points \$ (6,360) \$ (51) \$ (6,309)
+Change in basis mainte Investment Interest Change in Net Change in basis points Income Expense Assets(1) (1 n thousands) Up 300 basis points \$ 17,904 \$ 2,129 \$ 15,775 Up 200 basis points \$ 11,932 \$ 1,419 \$ 10,513 Up 100 basis points \$ 5,986 \$ 710 \$ 5,276 Down 300 basis points \$ (13,012) \$ (2,129) \$ (10,883) Down 200 basis points \$ (9,139) \$ (1,419) \$ (7,720) Down 100 basis points \$ (4,605) \$ (710) \$ (3,895)

-(1) Excludes the impact of incentive fees based on pre-incentive fee net investment income.
+(1) Excludes the impact of incentive fees based on Pre-Incentive Fee Net Investment Income.

-While our 2027 Notes, our 2026 Notes, our 2019 Asset-Backed Notes and our 2022 Asset-Backed Notes bear interest at a fixed rate, our Credit Facilities have a floating interest rate provision.
-The Key Facility is subject to a floor of 0.25% per annum, based on a prime rate index which resets monthly and the NYL Facility is based on the three year USD mid-market swap rate plus a margin of between 3.55% and 5.15% with an interest rate floor, depending on the rating of such notes at the time of issuance.
+While our 2027 Notes, our 2026 Notes, and our 2022 Asset-Backed Notes bear interest at a fixed rate, our Credit Facilities have a floating interest rate provision.
+The Key Facility is subject to an interest rate floor of 0.25% per annum, based on a prime rate index which resets monthly, and the interest payable on the NYL Facility is based on the Three Year I Curve rate plus a margin of 3.50% with an interest rate floor and resets on any advance date.
 Any other credit facilities into which we enter in the future may have floating interest rate provisions.
 We have used hedging instruments in the past to protect us against interest rate fluctuations, and we may use them in the future.
 Such instruments may include caps, swaps, futures, options and forward contracts.
 While hedging activities may insulate us against adverse changes in interest rates, they may also limit our ability to participate in the benefits of lower interest rates with respect to the investments in our portfolio with fixed interest rates.
-Engaging in commodity interest transactions such as swap transactions or futures contracts for the Company may cause the Investment Adviser to fall within the definition of "commodity pool operator" under the Commodity Exchange Act (the "CEA") and related Commodity Futures Trading Commission (the "CFTC") regulations.
-On January 31, 2020, the Investment Adviser claimed an exclusion from the definition of the term "commodity pool operator" under the CEA and the CFTC regulations in connection with its management of the Company and, therefore, is not subject to CFTC registration or regulation under the CEA as a commodity pool operator with respect to its management of the Company.
+Engaging in commodity interest transactions such as swap transactions or futures contracts on our behalf may cause our Advisor to fall within the definition of "commodity pool operator" under the Commodity Exchange Act, or the CEA, and related Commodity Futures Trading Commission, or CFTC, regulations.
+On January 31, 2020, our Advisor claimed an exclusion from the definition of the term "commodity pool operator" under the CEA and the CFTC regulations in connection with its management of us and, therefore, is not subject to CFTC registration or regulation under the CEA as a commodity pool operator with respect to its management of us.